US Tax Tools

 Georgia's transition to a flat rate simplifies tax planning.
 The state's generous standard deduction ($12,000 single) reduces the effective rate, especially for lower-income earners.
 Combined with below-average cost of living, Georgia offers a balanced tax environment.

-Georgia enacted tax reform in 2022 that is phasing in a flat income tax rate.
-For the 2025 tax year, the rate is 5.39% applied to all taxable income.
-The rate is scheduled to decrease by increments each year, with a target of reaching 4.99%.
+Georgia enacted tax reform in 2022 that phased in a flat income tax rate.
+For the 2026 tax year, the rate is 4.99% applied to all taxable income — HB463 accelerated the cut from the 5.19% rate that applied in 2025.
 Georgia uses its own standard deduction and personal exemption system.
 Georgia exempts Social Security benefits from state income tax.
 The state sales tax rate is 4%, with combined local rates typically reaching 7%–8%.
 Georgia also offers a retirement income exclusion for taxpayers aged 62 and older.

 Property Tax & Cost of Living